MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 - Health Management (Microsoft-windows-health/operational).
 - SDDC Management (Microsoft-Windows-SDDC-Management/Operational; Event ID: 3000, 3001, 3002, 3003, 3004).

-You are billed based on the amount of data ingested and the data retention settings of your Log Analytics workspace.
+You're billed based on the amount of data ingested and the data retention settings of your Log Analytics workspace.

 Azure Monitor has pay-as-you-go pricing, and the first 5 GB per billing account per month is free.
 Because pricing can vary due to multiple factors, such as the region of Azure you're using, visit the [Azure Monitor pricing calculator](https://azure.microsoft.com/pricing/details/monitor/) for the most up-to-date pricing calculations.
 The following table can help you calculate the cost: